glani/EllipseDetectorLib/README.md

 #### Build and deploy
 This library has been written in Microsoft Visual Studio 2012.
 Files *.csproj contain all configurations for different platforms x64, x86 as well as Debug and Release modes.
 For successfull build [OpenCV](https://github.com/opencv/opencv) ought to be installed.
-In addition environment variable OPENCV_DIR where opencv is installed should be set
+In addition environment variable OPENCV_DIR where opencv is installed should be set.

 #### Features and Capabilities
 Here are just a few examples of what EllipseDetectorLib can do: